There’s a global market for the dairy calves you already produce.

 Registering doesn’t commit you to a sale — it puts your animals on the map.
 An independent standard for the chain it serves, modelled on Bonsucro and FSC.

-No herd changes needed — register the animals you have.
-KaiProva doesn’t buy them; we verify them so the chain can contract.
-Premium flows back at processing.
+No herd changes needed — register the animals you have, or the animals you could raise if the chain was there.
+KaiProva doesn’t buy the animal; it verifies it so the chain can contract.
+The premium flows back through the chain at processing.

 Three steps.
 Most farms register in under fifteen minutes.